rspamd/rspamd/doc/fuzzy_storage.md

 Fuzzy hashes are used to search for similar messages – i.e. you can find messages with the same or a slightly modified text using this method.
 This technology fits well for blocking spam that is simultaneously sent to many users.
 Since the hash function is unidirectional, it is impossible to restore the original text using a hash only.
 And this allows you to send requests to third-party hash storages without risk of disclosure.

-Furthermore, fuzzy hashes are used not merely for textual data but also for the images and other attachments types in email messages.
+Furthermore, fuzzy hashes are used not merely for textual data but also for images and other attachments types in email messages.
 However, in this case, rspamd looks for the exact matches to find similar objects.

-This article is intended for mail system administrators who wish to create and maintain their own hashes storage.
+This article is intended for mail system administrators who wish to create and maintain their own hash storage.

-## Step 1: Hashes sources selection
+## Step 1: Hash sources selection

 It is important to choose the sources of spam samples to learn on.
 The basic principle is to use spam messages that are received by a lot of users.
 There are two main approaches to this task: